MasTec (NYSE:MTZ) Updates FY 2022 Earnings Guidance

 MasTec (NYSE:MTZ – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share guidance of $4.22-$4.47 for the period, compared to the consensus earnings per share estimate of $5.24.
 The company issued revenue guidance of $9.20 billion-$9.20 billion, compared to the consensus revenue estimate of $9.84 billion.MasTec also updated its Q2 2022 guidance to $0.72-$0.72 EPS.

-Several analysts recently issued reports on the company.
-Robert W. Baird decreased their target price on MasTec from $100.00 to $96.00 in a research note on Monday, May 9th.
-DA Davidson reduced their price objective on MasTec from $120.00 to $105.00 in a research note on Monday, May 9th.
-Zacks Investment Research downgraded MasTec from a hold rating to a sell rating and set a $76.00 price objective on the stock. in a research note on Monday, May 2nd.
-Citigroup reduced their price objective on MasTec from $112.00 to $109.00 in a research note on Monday, May 9th.
-Finally, B. Riley reduced their price objective on MasTec from $120.00 to $104.00 in a research note on Friday, May 6th.
-One research analyst has rated the stock with a sell rating, one has issued a hold rating and six have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has an average rating of Buy and an average target price of $104.73.
+Several equities research analysts recently commented on the company.
+Cowen dropped their target price on MasTec from $125.00 to $110.00 and set an outperform rating on the stock in a report on Monday, February 28th.
+DA Davidson dropped their price target on MasTec from $120.00 to $105.00 in a report on Monday, May 9th.
+TheStreet cut MasTec from a b- rating to a c rating in a report on Monday, May 16th.
+Zacks Investment Research cut MasTec from a hold rating to a sell rating and set a $76.00 price target on the stock. in a report on Monday, May 2nd.
+Finally, Citigroup dropped their price target on MasTec from $112.00 to $109.00 in a report on Monday, May 9th.
+One research analyst has rated the stock with a sell rating, one has issued a hold rating and six have issued a buy rating to the stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of Buy and an average price target of $104.73.

 MasTec, Inc, an infrastructure construction company, provides engineering, building, installation, maintenance, and upgrade services for communications, energy, utility, and other infrastructure primarily in the United States and Canada.
 It operates through Communications, Clean Energy and Infrastructure, Oil and Gas, Power Delivery, and Other segments.